The Movies and The Awards!

 And an Old Fashioned Pastime

-I have started a jigsaw puzzle, which is something more families probably did in the 1950's, than today.
-I'm also studying the formal gowns, designed by Charles James in the 1950's.
-Decades may pass by the time I finish this puzzle, (with my short attention span) so these gowns may be back in style when I'm done!
-At the very least, my slow progress should give me lots of time to absorb and appreciate the glamorous hair and gown styles of the 1950's!
+Decades may pass, by the time I finish this puzzle. (with my short attention span) These gowns may be back in style, when I'm done!
+At the very least, my slow progress should give me lots of time to absorb and appreciate the glamorous hair and gown styles of the 1950's.

 Taking the Time